Caring For People With Dementia

 While people with mild dementia often experience problems with short-term memory, they may recall memories from the distant past.
 Looking at old photographs and keepsakes may lead to conversations about people and past events, and can be enjoyable for everyone involved.

-It is very hard for a person with dementia to cope with life and the care and support that they receive is vital to their well being.
+It is difficult for a person with dementia to cope with life and the care and support they receive is vital to their well being.
 As the dementia progresses and gradually destroys a person’s ability to learn, reason or communicate, it is important for those around them to give constant reassurance, support and encouragement so that the person continues to live life as normally as they can.

 People with dementia may experience changes in their personality such as aggression, agitation, anxiety.
 They may also suffer from hallucinations or delusions such as people in the house or garden.
 If this happens they can become very worried and upset about the situation as it is very real to them and it can take a great deal of reassurance to calm things down.